kennethrrosen/qubes-PAM-distress-login/README.md

 sudo pip install pam smtplib
 ```

 3. Modify the Python script in this repo to include the ProtonMail SMTP server and your login credentials.
 Open a text editor in the `emailvm` and create a new file for the script.
-Replace your-email-address@protonmail.com and your-protonmail-password with your actual ProtonMail email address and password.
+Replace your-email-address@protonmail.com and your-protonmail-password with your actual ProtonMail email address and password (I've also uploaded a version which uses Gmail SMTP instead of ProtonMail SMTP).

 4. Save the `qubes-PAM-distress-login` script to a location in `emailvm`, such as /home/user/send_distress_email.py.